-Understanding if your child is facing a mental health condition feels tough.
+Understanding if your child has symptoms and is facing a mental health condition like anxiety feels tough.
 Is that sulking simply part of childhood?
 When your daughter rejects her favorite video game is that a sign she's losing interest in things she once enjoyed?

 Knowing whether behaviors are part of childhood development or signs of a mental health concern can be a challenge.
 But there’s good news: Asking children about their mental health won’t cause a problem.